sungnga/react-revents/README.md

     ```
   - In the 'Main' Button element:
     - Add a name property and set it to photo.id
-    - For the loading property, set it to `updating.isUpdatng && updating.target === photo.id`.
+    - For the loading property, set it to `updating.isUpdating && updating.target === photo.id`.
 The loading indicator will only run if isUpdating is true AND the updating target is equal to photo.id, which is the name of the Button element
     - Add a disabled property and set it to `photo.url === profile.photoURL`.
 This prevents the user from setting this photo as the main photo again if this photo is already the profile photo
     - For onClick event handler,
       - call the handleSetMainPhoto method inside the callback function since we need to pass in parameters to the method